metasidd/ColorTokensKit-iOS/Readme.md

 ### Step 3: Using them for UI
 We're all set up.
 You're ready to start using them in code.
-You can just use the extension on `Color` for themeless, gray components.
-Or, you can pass themes to your components for a more powerful setup.
+You can just use the extension on `Color` for themeless gray colors.
+OR, you can even pass themes to your components for a more powerful setup.

 ```swift
 import ColorTokensKit